 I replied: “Anything really – I’d probably be more competent at backend programming due to the scientific nature of it.
 Data science is something I would find my feet in with some speed, can I learn about machine learning?
 Hang on, I’m also really interested in Human-Computer-Interaction and information design so maybe I’d like to try my hand at UX (I was a little concerned that this would show me up as being jack-of-all-master-of-nothing – Maybe I should show them the bajillion and one ideas in my notebook?)”

-Along the way I’ve tried my hand at the following…
+Along the way I tried my hand at the following…

 With guidance from an experienced designer, Jake and I designed the interface for the first release of our product.
 We crafted paper prototypes, tested and improved them.
 We then built digital simulations, conducted user tests and iterated.
 My main lesson from this has been ‘build for the user, not the machine’.

 It feels quite unique to be working in an organisation with such a flat structure and open culture where failing (fast) is encouraged and ideas are never shot down.
 To see a project through from its inception in your first week of a new job, through development and into delivery is an extremely valuable experience to have.
-When an exciting customer facing project came along in October 2017 we were ready to jump in straight in!
+When an exciting customer facing project came along next, we were now ready to jump straight in!

 Do you have what it takes to join our rapidly expanding team?
 Visit our careers page to see some of the exciting and extremely rewarding vacancies we have to offer.